peterkim95/Hemorrhage-Predictor-from-MRIs/README.md

 The performance measuring function takes in y_test (the actual test labels), the predicted y labels, and the performance metric that we want to evaluate.
 It will return the float value of the performance metric.

-The main function will call each of the classifier training functions and save the returned/trained classifiers in a list.
-When we have gathered all the trained classifiers, it'll iterate through all of them and calculate all the performance metrics for it.
+The main function will first split the raw data into n-folds (n=5 - can change to higher if desired), and train each of the classifiers for every single fold.
+For each fold, the classifier's metrics (accuracy, specificity, precision, sensitivity) and time taken will be printed onto the console.

 Simply place the training data file (named "train_data_final2.csv"), which can be obtained from Professor Fabien Scalzo, in the same directory as main.py.
 Then, you can run our code by running main.py